 The University of Mississippi is committed to keeping its staff updated, informed and healthy.
 If you have questions that aren’t answered in the resources below, please email firstname.lastname@example.org.

-Wear Your Mask and Wear it Properly — follow CDC guidance for wearing a face mask:
+For unvaccinated individuals and those who choose to wear a mask, follow CDC guidance for properly wearing a face mask:

 - Wash your hands before putting on your mask